Light Echoes Bring 400-year-old Supernova Into Focus

 The research was enabled by the nod-and-shuffle technique which very effectively removes sky-background from deep spectra.
 In addition, the dense stellar background of the LMC presented challenges that were addressed by subtracting off the stationary stellar spectral background with spectroscopy obtained one year earlier.

 In addition to SNR 0509-67.5, the team have GMOS data on two other supernovae remnants in the LMC which are in stellar fields that are much denser making complete removal of the stellar spectral background impossible.
 These data will be presented in a future paper.
-We can now lear about ancient outburst that were either missed entirely or occurred prioro to the development of the spectrograph and other sensitive detectors.
+We can now learn about ancient outburst that were either missed entirely or occurred prioro to the development of the spectrograph and other sensitive detectors.

 SNR 0509-67.5 is located in the Large Magellanic Cloud, a small satellite galaxy to our Milky Way about 160,000 light years away.
 It is estimated from this data that the supernova occurred about 400 years ago (in Earth’s time frame), and was unusually bright and energetic.